vimana-cloud/vimana/docs/internal-overview.md

 Each region assigns traffic to its various clusters according to a bias.
 The default bias is compute cost.
-`eu.multi.actio.host` would have bias against compute cost, while `prox.eu.multi.actio.host` would have proximity bias, and `mem.eu.multi.actio.host` would have bias against memory cost, all in the EU multi-cloud region.
+`eu.multi.vimana.host` would have bias against compute cost, while `prox.eu.multi.vimana.host` would have proximity bias, and `mem.eu.multi.vimana.host` would have bias against memory cost, all in the EU multi-cloud region.

 Regions are configured entirely via [DNS](#dns).